-In accordance with the requirements of Section 613 of the TSX Company Manual, the following table sets out the annual burn rate of the Options granted under the Stock Option Plan for the three most recently completed financial years.
-The burn rate is calculated by dividing the number of Options granted under the Stock Option Plan during the relevant fiscal year by the weighted average number of Common Shares outstanding for the applicable fiscal year.
-The Company expects that the annual burn rate will stabilize as the Company matures.
+In accordance with the requirements of Section 613 of the TSX Company Manual, the following table sets out the annual burn rate of the Options and RSUs granted under the Security-Based Compensation Plans for the three most recently completed financial years.
+The burn rate is calculated by dividing the number of Options or RSUs, as applicable, granted under the Security-Based Compensation Plans during the relevant fiscal year by the weighted average number of Common Shares outstanding for the applicable fiscal year.